Play Based Therapy for Children

 Parents are included along the way — we provide regular updates and ideas to help you support your child’s growth at home.

-How Play Therapy Works
+How Play Based Therapy Works

 Our Play Therapy Room

-Our play therapy room is thoughtfully designed to be a safe, welcoming space where children can feel at ease and free to express themselves.
+Our play based therapy room is thoughtfully designed to be a safe, welcoming space where children can feel at ease and free to express themselves.
 Filled with carefully selected toys, art supplies, and therapeutic tools, the room encourages creativity, exploration, and healing through play.
 Every detail — from the calming colors to the child-friendly setup — is meant to help kids feel comfortable and supported as they work through big emotions and build new skills.

-Who Can Benefit from Play Therapy?
+Who Can Benefit from Play Based Therapy?

 Anxiety, worry, or fearfulness